 2. Prioritize Your Full Time Job…Most of the Time

 Your full time job is your consistent source of income, so it absolutely comes first.
 If a task or meeting pops up, of course take it over anything else.
-However, when it comes to YOUR priorities and to-do list, sometimes it’s not the #1 priority and that is ok.
+However, when it comes to YOUR priorities and to-do list, sometimes it’s not the #1 priority and that is normal.
 It’s just like your personal life – you balance your mental and physical health, friends/family and other interests.
 This is an added priority that you need to work into the mix.
 Work isn’t everything and your employer should understand that.
 As long as you know that your full-time comes first and you honor those commitments, be flexible with your schedule.
 More on that below!

 3. Create a Timed, Prioritized Schedule